Jeremiah Chapter 15

 Jeremiah 15:4 “And I will cause them to be removed into all kingdoms of the earth, because of Manasseh the son of Hezekiah king of Judah, for [that] which he did in Jerusalem.”

-We remember Manasseh was an evil king, who caused the worship of many false gods.
+Note that Manasseh was an evil king, who caused the worship of many false gods.
 He even put up statues of them.
-This same type of thing is found in the following Scriptures.
+The punishment for those who go after other gods to serve them is found in the following scriptures:

 Deuteronomy 28:24-26 “The LORD shall make the rain of thy land powder and dust: from heaven shall it come down upon thee, until thou be destroyed.”
 “The LORD shall cause thee to be smitten before thine enemies: thou shalt go out one way against them, and flee seven ways before them: and shalt be removed into all the kingdoms of the earth.”
 “And thy carcase shall be meat unto all fowls of the air, and unto the beasts of the earth, and no man shall fray [them] away.”

-Notice this is not Satan, this is judgement from God for worshipping false gods.
+Notice that this is not from Satan; this is judgement from God for worshipping false gods.

 Jeremiah 15:5 “For who shall have pity upon thee, O Jerusalem?
 Or who shall bemoan thee? or who shall go aside to ask how thou doest?”